Use the Tab and Up, Down arrow keys to select menu items.

 Special Consideration: For assessment work worth 10% or more, students may apply for special consideration if their performance is affected by circumstances including illness, bereavement, and some sporting events at a national level.
 For more information and procedures, please see www.canterbury.ac.nz/exams/ and find the “special consideration” link or ask the Course Coordinator.For assessment work worth < 10%, students may contact the academic responsible for the assessment for special consideration no later than 7 days after the due date.
 Acceptable reasons will be the same as assessment worth 10% or more.
 Students prevented by circumstances from completing the course after the final date for withdrawing, may apply for special consideration for late discontinuation of the course.
 Applications must be submitted to the Examinations Office within five days of the end of the main examination period for the semester.Disability Resource ServicesFor those students registered with Disability Resource Services and have a Learning Support Plan in place, please remember to contact the Course Coordinator if special arrangements are required for the test or the exam at least 10 days before.

-Assignment Submissions:All assignments must be stapled securely at the top left-hand corner and be handed in to level 4 of the Link Building by 5:00 pm on the due date.
-Please ensure that you put your assignment to the box corresponding to ENCH295 at the admin desk.
+Assignment Submissions:All assignments must be stapled securely at the top left-hand corner and be handed in on level 4 of the Link Building by 5:00 pm on the due date.
+Please ensure that you put your assignment to the box corresponding to ENCH295.
 Some of the labs and other assignments will also require electronic submission in addition to the hardcopy to facilitate the use of Turnitin.
 This will be indicated on the lab briefing sheet.

 Domestic fee $1,402.00